 The First Year Learning Initiative (FYLI) is a unique, locally-developed and faculty-driven program for building academic success in the early college career.
 There are currently over 75 FYLI-certified courses, including many of the highest-enrollment, highest-impact gateway courses at NAU.
-In 2013-2014, 98% of the first-year cohort was enrolled in at least one FYLI course.
+Typically, over 97% of first year students are enrolled in at least one FYLI course.

 FYLI is based on the fact that students need – and want – high standards in their lower-division coursework.
 They also need to have those standards clearly communicated from the first moments of engagement with a course.
 To be successful, students need support, guidance, highly engaging pedagogy, and clear, frequent feedback.
 Through the FYLI development process, course coordinators collaboratively reshape their courses in order to meet these needs, focusing on three critical areas:

 FYLI courses establish the attitudes, skills, and behaviors that enable students to succeed in the first year and beyond.
 Critical aspects include increased rigor and excellence and providing effective scaffolding for students to succeed.